atomist-skills/update-leiningen-dependencies-skill/README.md

 <!---atomist-skill-readme:start--->

-Keep track of all versions of npm dependencies found within `project.clj` files across your Repositories.
+Keep track of all versions of  dependencies found within `project.clj` files across your Repositories.

 # What it's useful for